jguss45/tshirtAIDesigner/README.md

 ## Features
 * Add a custom color to the t-shirt
-* Upload a file to display any logo you want on the T-Shirt
+* Upload a file to display as the logo and/or full design on the T-Shirt
-* Generate a logo or texture using the power of Dall-E through AI prompt
+* Generate a logo and/or texture using the power of Dall-E through AI prompt
+* Toggle between showing the logo, texture, or both together

 ## Technologies
 React